TripAtome/TripcaseImporter/README.md

 - **Cruise Data:** Download details about your cruise itineraries, such as cruise line, ship name, embarkation date, and port of call.
 - **Flight Information:** Scrape flight numbers, departure times, arrival times, and statuses.
 - **Hotel Bookings:** Extract hotel reservation details, including hotel name, location, and check-in/check-out dates.
 - **Export Data in JSON Format:** The Migration Assistant exports all the extracted data in for easy uploading and integration with the new platform.

+## Recomendation
+- I would still recommend to download your data in all the formats

 ## Installation

 ### Prerequisites

-- Python 3.x
+- Python 3.11.4
 - Pip (Python package manager)

 ### Steps